aryanmishal/etl-monitoring-dashboard/README.md

 # ETL Monitoring Project

-This project consists of a React frontend and FastAPI backend for monitoring ETL (Extract, Transform, Load) processes.
-The application provides real-time monitoring, data visualization, and management capabilities for ETL workflows.
+This project is a full-stack ETL Monitoring Dashboard with a React frontend and FastAPI backend.
+It provides real-time monitoring, analytics, and management for ETL (Extract, Transform, Load) workflows, including user authentication, customizable analytics, and admin user management.

 ## Tech Stack